DanPu-Lab/V-Next/README.md

 ### V-Next Somatic Variant Detection Framework
+Somatic variant detection is pivotal in cancer research and clinical diagnostics.
+We present V-Next, a deep learning-based somatic variant caller built upon the ResNeXt architecture and enhanced with a squeeze-and-excitation (SE) module.
+By integrating grouped convolutions and SE attention mechanisms within the residual blocks, V-Next effectively improves feature representation and detection accuracy.
 #### Environment Requirements
 V-Next has been tested on Ubuntu 22.04 LTS.
 Ensure the following dependencies are installed:
 ```bash